tu-delft-library/rdm101-book/_sources/modules/module3.md

 ## 3.1 FAIR data principles
 ### Why and How Were the FAIR Principles Created?

-The FAIR principles were created in order to maximise the reuse of scientific data, to promote best practices on Research Data Management and to enable Open Science.
+The  **FAIR** principles were created in order to maximise the reuse of scientific data, to promote best practices on Research Data Management and to enable Open Science.

-Applying the FAIR principles means to make research data Findable, Accessible, Interoperable and Re-usable.
+Applying the FAIR principles means to make research data Findable, Accessible, Interoperable and Reusable.

 -   **Findable** means that others (both human and machines) can discover the data